View Current

 4. complainant means a person who raises a complaint relating to a potential breach of the Code;

-5. corrective action is as defined in clause 9.1 (v) of the University of Newcastle Academic Staff and Teachers Enterprise Agreement 2018;
+5. corrective action is as defined in clause 2.2 of the University of Newcastle Academic Staff and Teachers Enterprise Agreement 2023 or the relevant provision of any successor enterprise agreement;

 6. evidence means any document (hard copy or electronic, including e-mail, images and data), information, tangible item or testimony offered or obtained that may be considered during this Procedure;